mlflow/mlflow/docs/source/index.rst

 ====================

 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
-It tackles three primary functions:
+It tackles four primary functions:

 * Tracking experiments to record and compare parameters and results (:ref:`tracking`).
 * Packaging ML code in a reusable, reproducible form in order to share with other data scientists or transfer to production (:ref:`projects`).
 * Managing and deploying models from a variety of ML libraries to a variety of model serving and inference platforms (:ref:`models`).
+* Providing a central model store to collaboratively manage the full lifecycle of an MLflow Model, including model versioning, stage transitions, and annotations (:ref:`registry`).

 MLflow is library-agnostic.
 You can use it with any machine learning library, and in any programming language, since all functions are accessible through a :ref:`rest-api`